replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 * `Edge` for customer who want continuous delivery of your software to their environmnets.
 * Channels named after the feature branches in your source code.
-These can help product teams validate release before they are merged for release on your primary channels.
+These can help product teams validate releases before they are merged for release on your primary channels.
   Replicated recommends all teams follow this approach.